-Sweet: It’s no secret that my husband Stephen and I love to travel.
-However, he prefers lounging poolside, and ordering room service, while I prefer to go out and experience the sights.
-We usually travel by ourselves, occasionally meeting up with friends.
+Sweet: My husband and I love to travel.
+He prefers lounging poolside and ordering room service, while I prefer to go out and experience.

-Sour: Due to busy schedules, our time of travel would be during sweltering weather conditions, attractions would be near capacity, and we would pay higher costs during peak season.
+Sour: Due to busy schedules, our time of travel would occur in hot weather, attractions would be near capacity, and we would pay higher peak season costs.
 Fortunately, my wife had several months to plan, making these aspects easier to accept.

 Part 1.
 Rome, Italy

-Sour: We arrived at our hotel near the Pantheon, Arch Rome Suites, by a transportation with only a minor hiccup.
+Sour: We arrived to our hotel near the Pantheon, Arch Rome Suites, with a minor hiccup.
 I left a suitcase behind on the luggage carousel, but was able to sprint back and retrieve it.

 Sweet: Most of the restaurants we visited were within a 10 minute walk from our hotel.
 Reservations were made in advance with reviews and ratings verified.
-Our first jet lag lunch at Roscioli Salumeria con Cucina was quintessentially Roman.
-We ate fresh buffalo mozzarella with vine ripened tomatoes, jamon iberico, and cacio e pepe – a delicious Roman cheese and pepper pasta.
-Lunch was followed by a nearby gelato at Fatamorgana (a favorite) on our way back to the hotel.
+Our first lunch at Roscioli Salumeria con Cucina was quintessentially Roman.
+We ate fresh buffalo mozzarella with vine ripened tomatoes, jamon iberico, and cacio e pepe – a delicious Roman cheese and pepper pasta, followed by gelato at Fatamorgana (a favorite) on our way back to the hotel.

-Sweet: After a good night’s rest, we started our mornings at the hotel breakfast buffet before hitting the streets running (by running I mean walking or taking a taxi).Roaming Around Rome Sweet: Post guided tours, evenings of leisurely walks were enjoyed as we passed beautiful fountains and ruins, followed by dinner, and a final gelato.
+Sweet: After a good night’s rest, we started our morning at the hotel’s breakfast buffet.Roaming Around Rome Sweet: Post guided tours, we passed by beautiful fountains and ruins, followed by dinner, and a final gelato.
 We lingered in the beloved Piazza Campo de’ Fiori – known for its daily farmers market, the Baroque Piazza Novana – one of the most popular squares in Rome with three spectacular fountains sculpted by Bernini, Giacomo della Porta, Antonio Della Bitta, and Gregorio Zappalà, Trevi Fountain, and the crowded but picturesque Spanish Steps.

-Sour: Thousands of water fountains were built by popes for beauty and functionality.
-These fountains supply an abundance of fresh drinking water, so be sure to remember your water bottle.
-Larger fountains are patrolled by officers, mostly to offer protection from badly behaved tourists who are scolded or ticketed for sitting on the ledge, bathing their feet, or reenacting La Dulce Vita.
+Sour: Thousands of water fountains were built by popes for beauty and functionality, supplying an abundance of fresh drinking water.
+Be sure to remember your water bottle.
+Larger fountains are patrolled by officers to offer protection from badly behaved tourists who are scolded or ticketed for sitting on the ledge, bathing their feet, or reenacting La Dulce Vita.

-Sweet: Despite long lines, with a reservation we were able to walk directly inside the Vatican Museums where we experienced endless al frescoes, statues, and painted galleries.
+Sweet: Despite long lines, with a reservation we were able to walk directly into the Vatican Museums where we experienced endless al frescoes, statues, and painted galleries.

-Sour: The Vatican doesn’t have A/C, and the museum fills to capacity…this can make for a miserably hot summer visit.
-We barely managed to make it out together in walkable condition (before & after photos above).
+Sour: The Vatican doesn’t have A/C, and the museum fills to capacity…this makes for a miserably hot summer visit.
+We barely managed to make it out in walkable condition (before & after photos above).

 Angels & Demons Tour